andreymikhit/miktex_latex/README.md

 ### 1. Install in Windows TeX or MiKTex:
-**Download** and install TeX Live from [https://www.tug.org/texlive/](https://www.tug.org/texlive/) Concise instructions, per platform:
+**Download** and install TeX Live from [https://www.tug.org/texlive/](https://www.tug.org/texlive/)
-  - [ ] install on Unix/GNU/Linux
-  - [ ] install on Windows -> install-tl-windows.exe
-  - [ ] install on MacOS: MacTeX distribution
 1. Choose **Ways to acquire TeX Live**:
   - [ ] download,
   - [x] **an ISO image or via torrent,**
   - [ ] on DVD,
   - [ ] other methods.
+- OR try Concise instructions, per platform:
+  - [ ] install on Unix/GNU/Linux
+  - [ ] install on Windows -> install-tl-windows.exe
+  - [ ] install on MacOS: MacTeX distribution
 2. Choose **Acquiring TeX Live as an ISO image**
   - [x] **download from a nearby CTAN mirror; or**
   - [ ] manually choose from the mirror list; or